 can move the artwork up and down and left and right without having to attach it

 directly to the walls.
-Art Display Essentials offers a hanging system by Absolute Museum and Gallery Products.
-This system has a number of track options.
+Art Display Essentials offers a number of hanging systems.
 The first is a typical

 H-track that mounts to the surface of wall and has an optional cover to make it

 look like trim.
 The Flushmount track is built into the wall.
 This is usually done before the wall board is